MhdBilal/terraform-conditional-deployment/README.md

 ## Demonstration of Terraform Modules; Deploy a VM in AWS, Azure and GCP at once

-This repository is the terraform source code that accompanies [Head in the Clouds, Episode 10](https://headintheclouds.site/episodes/episode10).
 The purpose of the source code is to demonstrate how to use modules in Terraform.

 This repository includes three modules: "aws," "azure," and "gcp."
 Each module deploys a virtual machine in its respective cloud.
 Each module can be deployed in a standalone manner by following the